michelle-morin/hangman/README.md

 ## Specification User Stories
 * As a user, I want to be able to guess a letter of a word.
-* As a user, I want only letters than I haven't guessed to be shown as options.
+* As a user, I want only letters that I haven't guessed to be shown as options.
 * As a user, I want my incorrectly guessed letters to add a new body part to the hangman.
 * As a user, I want to be notified if I correctly guess the word.
 * As a user, I want to be notified when I lose.